What is the NSW Women’s Advisory Council?

 Karen Price

-Karen is currently the Deputy CEO of ACON, which is the peak body for LGBTQIA+ health in NSW.
-She has advisory experience and currently sits on the NSW LGBTQI+ health strategy board.
+Karen is currently the Deputy CEO of ACON, which is the peak body for LGBTQ+ health in NSW.
+She has advisory experience and currently sits on the NSW LGBTQ+ health strategy board.

 Image